This topic describes what's new for SQL Server 2017 running on Linux.

 - The DBFS tool.
 This is an open-source tool that enables DBAs and sysadmins to monitor SQL Server more easily by exposing live data from SQL Server Dynamic Management Views (DMVs) as virtual files in a virtual directory on Linux operating systems.

-- SQL Server Integration Services (SSIS) now supports SQL Server on Linux.
-In addition, there is a new package that enables you to run SSIS packages on Linux from the command-line.
-For more information, see the blog post announcing SSIS support for Linux.
+- SQL Server Integration Services (SSIS) now runs on Linux.
+In addition, there's a new package that lets you run SSIS packages on Linux from the commandline.
+For more info, see the blog post announcing SSIS support for Linux.
+With SSIS on Linux CTP 2.1 Refresh, your SSIS packages can use ODBC connections on Linux.
+For more info, see the blog post announcing ODBC support on Linux.

 The CTP 2.0 release contains the following improvements and fixes: